-As noted in the introductory material, there are some reduplications which do not have an AB word to match.
+As noted in the introductory material, some reduplications do not have an AB word to match.
 This has been observed by other scholars, and in 2015 Zhang proposed that anomalies in reduplicative derivation "emerge from bound bases which do not stand alone in non-reduplication contexts."
 Wang also observes that ABAB verbs never violate this rule and always have "an AB base legitimate for independent use."
 This puzzle of constraints on the base, simply defined, is how reduplicated phrases exist in ABAB, AABB, ABB, or AAB form that nonetheless do not have a grammatical corresponding AB phrase.
 This poses a problem for the direct relationship between the AB phrase and reduplicated phrase in the derivational pathway, as illustrated by the below examples.

 - a. ta kanqilai xiao mimi de.

 - b.
-He looks up laugh smile smile DE.
+He looks up laughs smile-smile DE.

 - c.
 He looks smiley.

 - a. ta kan qi lai xiaoxiao mimi de.

 - b.
-He looks up laugh laugh smile smile DE.
+He looks up laugh-laugh smile-smile DE.

 - c.
 He looks smiley.

 - a. ta zai xiaomi.

 - b.
-He is laugh smile.
+He is laugh-smiling.

-- c.
-He is smiling.
+- c. \He is smiling.